aheltonsjma/digital-strategy/01_Introduction.md

 4. Engage the public in exploring creative and experimental technological processes
 5. Utilize technology to increase accessibility of museum programs for diverse abilities

-Each department in the museum is approaching its role and work with this vision statement and set of strategic goals in mind.
+Each department in the museum is approaching their work with this vision statement and set of strategic goals in mind.

 ### 1.2 A Borderless Museum

-In addition to the vision outlined above, it is also important to bring attention to SJMA's overarching goal of becoming a borderless museum, and to becoming essential to creative life throughout the diverse communities of San José and Silicon Valley.
+In addition to the vision outlined above, it is also important to bring attention to SJMA's overarching goal of becoming a borderless museum, and to being essential to creative life throughout the diverse communities of San José and Silicon Valley.

 Digital and emerging technologies provide powerful tools with which to realize these goals and acknowledge the increasingly important role of digital activities within the museum space.
-The nexus of art and technology is the cornerstone which makes the experiences we offer our visitors relevant and engaging in an evolving digital landscape and invites them to engage with contemporary ideas about technology and culture with playful curiosity.
+Inviting visitors to think about life and culture via technology and through the lens of art and culture makes the experiences we offer our visitors more relevant to their daily lives and deeply engages with a global narrative about human relationships with technology.

 ### 1.3 Strategic Thrusts